zivy/tif2ims/README.md

 4. SLIDE-1895_4.0.4_R001_04_Cy3_CD86_FINAL_AFR_F.tif
 ```

-**ims2tif**: receive a set of ims files and extract the specified channel, time point and level in the image pyramid from each of the files.
+**ims2tif**: Receive a set of ims files and extract the specified channel, time point and level in the image pyramid from each of the files.
 Result is written to tif file with the channel number, pyramid level and time point prefixed to the original file name.

 For example, the output created for the file `Barcode_1034_CollIV.ims` when extracting channel 1, pyramid level 3 and timepoint 2 is `c1_l3_t2_Barcode_1034_CollIV.tif`.
 Note that all indexes (channel, pyramid level and timepoint are zero based).

+**repair_ims_size**: Receive a csv file with four columns (`file_name,x_in_um,y_in_um,z_in_um`).
+The column `file_name` contains the paths to the files relative to the location of the csv file.
+The pixel sizes are in micrometers.
+Use this tool to repair/correct pixel sizes if they were incorrectly imported into imaris.

 ## One time setup (Windows)